antononcube/RakuForPrediction-blog/Articles/Chatnik-LLM-Host-in-the-Shell-Part-1.md

 ## Architectural design

-The following flowchart summarizes fairly well components and their interaction:
+The following flowchart summarizes fairly well the computational components and their interaction:

 ```mermaid
 flowchart TD